Menghesteab Tesfamariam: Biography

-On June 30, 2011, in a speech in Nairobi, he proposed the establishment of a new scholarship fund in each diocese in the Association of Member Episcopal Conferences in Eastern Africa (AMECEA) to provide assistance to under-privileged students.
+On June 30, 2011, in a speech in Nairobi, he proposed the establishment of a new scholarship fund in each diocese in the Association of Member Episcopal Conferences in Eastern Africa (AMECEA) to provide assistance to underprivileged students.

 On 19 January 2015, Pope Francis established the Eritrean Catholic Church as an autonomous sui iuris Eastern Catholic Church separate from the Ethiopian Catholic Church.
 At the same time he elevated the Eparchy of Asmara to the dignity of an Archeparchy and named Tesfamariam to that position.